NVIDIA/earth2studio/docs/userguide/developer/style.md

 the package much easier to understand for users and ensure compliance requirements are met.

+🚧 Under construction 🚧

+## Code Formatting

+Earth2Studio uses [black](https://github.com/psf/black) as the code formatter.
+All committed code is expected to be compliant with the version of black specified in the pyproject.toml.
+Pre-commit will format your code for you.

+Additional Code formatting principles:

+- Files are always lower-case reflecting, use shortened name of component they hold
+- Class names are capitalized using camel-case
+- Function names are lower case using snake-case

 ## Licensing Information

 All source code files *must* start with this paragraph: